csebooks/ds-algorithms/content.en/graph-algorithms/_index.md

 In this section we will take a brief look at this problem.
 This topic is rather complex, so we will only take a quick and informal look at it.
 Because of this, the discussion may be (necessarily) somewhat imprecise in places.

 We will see that there are a host of important problems that are roughly equivalent in complexity.
 These problems form a class called the NP-complete problems.
-The exact complexity of these NP-complete problems has yet to be determined and remains the foremost open problem in theoretical computer science.
-Either all these problems have polynomial-time solutions or none of them do.
+The exact complexity of these NP-complete problems has yet to be determined and remains the foremost open problem in theoretical computer science.Either all these problems have polynomial-time solutions or none of them do.

-**9.7.1.
-Easy vs. Hard***

-**9.7.2.
-The Class NP**

-**9.7.3.
-NP-Complete Problems**

 ### Easy vs. Hard